 Survey respondents were also asked for their opinion as to whether the Lower Colorado-Lavaca RFPG should adopt consistent minimum standards across the entire region.
 The survey question clarified that such a requirement would require sponsors of Flood Management Evaluations and Strategies and Flood Mitigation Projects to adopt such standards as a prerequisite for their inclusion by the RFPG in the Regional Flood Plan.
 Again, 35 entities responded to the question and the results indicate significantly less support for requiring consistent minimum standards as a prerequisite for including Flood Management Evaluations (FMEs), Flood Management Strategies (FMSs), and Flood Mitigation Projects (FMPs) in the Regional Flood Plan.
-Table 3.6 summarizes the participant responses, and Figure 3.4 shows the number of survey participants supporting specific standards.
+Table 3.6 summarizes the participant responses, and based on September 9, 2021 survey participants support specific standards as shown in Figure 3.4.